DirtBagXon/hypseus_singe_data/timegal-hd/README.md

-## Running concurrent versions of Singe 1 and Singe 2 timegal
+## Singe 2 timegal

-* Use this for Singe 2 version
+* Use this the Singe 2 version of Time Gal
-* identical to timegal except new directory path name in singe files